Leadership and Teamworking

-Most people respond positively to being kept informed, while old fashioned management wisdom might say ‘managers manage’ and others ‘do’.
-If this happens, it can result in communication vacuums, which is the opposite of best project management practice.
+Most people respond positively to being kept informed, while old-fashioned management wisdom might say ‘managers manage’ and others ‘do’.
+If this happens, it can result in a communication vacuum, which is the opposite of best project management practice.

 Good personal communication skills are also vital if teams are to make effective and efficient progress.
-There are many forms of communication, but the most important, and sometimes the least practiced, is listening .
+There are many forms of communication, but the most important, and sometimes the least recognised, is listening.
 Lack of care and attention to communication skills and processes can cause major risks and issues on projects the results of which are often measured in delays and additional work.